MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/createattachment-operation.md

 The CreateAttachment operation creates either an item or file attachment and attaches it to the specified item.

-## File CreateAttachment Request Example
+## File CreateAttachment request example

 ### Description